 Private healthcare in Azerbaijan

-Private medical facilities offer much higher standards of care, including modern equipment and well-qualified staff, and most expats living in Azerbaijan choose to use private hospitals.
+Fortunately, private medical facilities offer much higher standards of care, including modern equipment and well-qualified staff.
+Thanks to this, most expats living in Azerbaijan choose to use private hospitals.
 The private healthcare sector has undergone expansion in recent years, leaving expats with more choice when it comes to their health.

 Pharmacies in Azerbaijan

-There are plenty of pharmacies (aptek) in the main cities in Azerbaijan.
+There are plenty of pharmacies (aptek) in the main cities in Azerbaijan which are well stocked with a range of medication.
 Many pharmacies in Baku are open 24/7.

 Health insurance in Azerbaijan

 Medical insurance is mandatory in Azerbaijan.
 All Azeris are covered by a national health insurance plan and are entitled to free medical care.
-Expats in Azerbaijan should ensure that they have private health insurance, which is typically arranged through their employer.
+Under the national health insurance system, coverage includes primary, inpatient and outpatient services, emergency care, vaccinations and lab services, among other benefits.